Nagell/monorepo_template/README.md

     ```bash
     npm install -g pnpm
+    #or
+    npm install --global corepack@latest
+    corepack enable pnpm
     ```

+    or you can follow the other options from the [pnpm installation guide](https://pnpm.io/installation).

     <details><summary>Why pnpm?</summary>
     Because we are using a monorepo structure, we have to use so called `workspaces` as well.